-Both of these statements do not get close to answering the “so what” question for a user.
-Adding that means that to the end of the first one you get a better benefits statement.
-For example.
+These statements do not get close to answering the “so what” question for a user.
+Adding that means that to the end of the first one, you get a better benefits statement, for example.

 Here’s a better one I found online

-If you would like futher assistance with converting features into benefits, here’s a great article from CopyBlogger.com to help you.
+If you would like further assistance with converting features into benefits, here’s a great article from CopyBlogger.com to help you.

 6: Main Call to Action

-When you develop your homepage, decide what is the one thing that you want people to do when you’ve arrived on your page.
-That might be calling you, fill in a form, or just click to a link to another part of the website.
+When you develop your homepage, decide what the one thing that you want people to do when you’ve arrived on your page is.
+That might be calling you, fill in a form, or just click on a link to another part of the website.

 Decide what the call to action is and make sure that it’s obvious.
 So obvious that you can work it out by standing two metres back from the computer screen.